onsetsu/d3-bundleview/README.md

 # Bundleview Visualization
 A d3 implementation of bundleviews (circular edge bundles)

-... using [hierarchical edge bundles][hierarchical edge bundles paper] to cluster dependencies.
+Bundleviews (Inverted radial layouts with hierarchical edge bundles) are a visualization technique that uses an inverted radial layout to visualize hierarchical data (like software projects).
+In addition to the hierarchical data, relations between data entries are visualized using [hierarchical edge bundles][hierarchical edge bundles paper].
+This allows to cluster dependencies along hierarchies, ultimately revealing higher-level dependencies:

+![alt text][varying bundletension]

+Using the bundling strength, we can provide a trade-off between low-level and high-level insights based on adjacent relations.
+The bundling strength increases from left to right in the above example.

 ---